GothShoot/proxmox-swarm/README.md

 subvolumes are created (if necessary) during deployment and mounted into each container based on the `volumes` lists of individual services.
 Mount options such as read/write mode or quotas can be specified under the volume's `options`.
+Volumes marked `external: true` are referenced but not created during deployment.
+Only a limited set of safe CephFS options is passed to the underlying CLI; any unsupported keys are ignored.

 Additional subcommands can be added in the future using the extensible architecture in `src/cli.ts`.